DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

             - 🧯Macro Viruses: These viruses target applications that use macros, such as Microsoft Word or Excel.
 They infect and spread through macro-enabled documents, affecting document files rather than the system itself. e.g Melissa, Concept.
             - 🧯Boot Sector Viruses: These viruses infect the master boot record (MBR) of a hard disk or a removable drive's boot sector.
 They are activated when the system starts up, spreading before the operating system is loaded.
 E.g Michelangelo, Stone.
             - 🧯Multipartite Viruses: These viruses can infect multiple parts of a system, such as both the boot sector and executable files.
 They spread in multiple ways and can re-infect systems even after cleanup if not all parts are addressed.
 E.g Tequila, Invader.
             - 🧯Polymorphic Viruses: These viruses can change their code or signature each time they infect a new system.
 They use encryption and code mutation to avoid detection by antivirus software.
 E.g Storm Worm, Vundo.
+The virus's propagation and destruction techniques remain the same, but the virus's software signature is different each time it infects a new system.
+This is because, as the code changes, the hash output of the virus also changes.
             - 🧯Metamorphic Viruses: These viruses rewrite their own code each time they infect a new file, making each version different.
 They can completely change their structure and functionality to evade detection.
 E.g Simile, ZMist.
             - 🧯Stealth Viruses: These viruses hide themselves by intercepting system calls and returning false information to the antivirus software.
 They avoid detection by using stealth techniques, such  as intercepting read requests from the antivirus software and returning a correct-looking version of the infected file masking their presence, often hiding file size changes or memory usage.
 E.g Tchernobyl, Frodo.
             - 🧯Resident Viruses: These viruses embed themselves in the system's memory.
 They stay active even after the host program is terminated, allowing them to infect other files and programs.
 E.g Randex, CMJ.